jexxa-projects/Jexxa/tutorials/HelloJexxa/README.md

 ## What You Learn

 *   How to write a simple application using Jexxa
-* How to bind different technology-stacks to the `BoundedContext` object
+*   How to bind different driving adapter to the `BoundedContext` object which allow to control your application from outside
 *   How to control the running application from outside via `BoundedContext` object
+*   How to use the `jexxa-application.properties` to configure the driving adapters

 ## What you need